-Although Dr. Goodman reviewed epidemiology studies that evaluated potential correlations between chemical exposures and NHL in study participants who were stationed at Camp Lejeune, I did not consider exposure estimates from those studies because of the methodological limitations in the studies (e.g., high likelihood of exposure misclassification) as discussed by Dr. Goodman (2025).
-Further, as discussed by Dr. Goodman (2025) with regard to these studies:
+Although Dr. Goodman reviewed epidemiology studies that evaluated potential correlations between chemical exposures and NHL in study participants who were stationed at Camp Lejeune, I did not consider exposure estimates from those studies because of the limitations in the studies (e.g., high likelihood of exposure misclassification), as discussed by Dr. Goodman (2025).
+Dr. Goodman (2025) also states the following with regard to these studies: